 Makar Sankranti is celebrated in various parts of India with distinct names; it is one of India’s major festivals.
 Celebrated in January, it has specific historical significance and is marked in various states with different names.

-On this day people build bonfires; some make desserts, go to the Ganges, and feed their livestock.
+On this day people build bonfires; some people make desserts, some go to the river Ganga, and some feed their livestock.